-European bounty at stake, focus on Fletcher & MacLean
+European bounty at stake for Hearts and Aberdeen

 This is Hearts' chance to move two points behind Aberdeen and stay in with a chance of enjoying that cash for the second straight season.

-But Barry Robson's Dons are very much in pole position having overhauled a 10-point deficit to Hearts since the former midfielder took charge in January and steered the side to seven straight wins.
+But Barry Robson's Dons are very much in pole position, having overhauled a 10-point deficit to Hearts since the former midfielder took charge in January and steered the side to seven straight wins.

-However, defeat against Rangers and a fortunate draw at home to Hibs last time out has checked their momentum slightly.
+However, defeat against Rangers and a fortunate draw at home to Hibernian last time out has checked their momentum slightly.

 Plus, Aberdeen's record at Tynecastle is terrible.
-The 5-0 humiliation in January when Jim Goodwin was at the helm was their eighth visit to Gorgie in a row without winning.
+The 5-0 humiliation in January when Jim Goodwin was at the helm was their eighth visit in a row to Gorgie without winning.

 There is also a question mark about the fitness of their talisman Luis 'Duk' Lopes, who limped off last week.